 Every year, Remodeling magazine compiles a list of the home improvement projects that offer the highest return on investment.
 Not surprising to us in the industry, siding installation landed in the top five home improvements that retain their value at time of resale.
 However, this considers that the project was properly executed.
 While there are a handful of homeowners that can install their own siding, many that attempt this type of DIY project end up calling a professional to complete the project or fix their mistakes.
 Here are our top reasons a homeowner should entrust this type of a job to a reputable contractor.

-Time: A home siding installation project isn’t something that can be completed in a weekend.
+A DIY siding replacement project isn’t something that can be completed in a weekend.
 In fact, it can even take professionals several weeks depending on material, weather, and size of the home.
 If you’re working a full-time job, odds are the time it takes to install new house siding isn’t something you have.
 Bear in mind, it’s extremely difficult for an amateur to install long runs of siding on their own.

-Material Price: Reputable siding contractors have well established relationships with the industry’s premier manufacturers.
+Reputable siding contractors have well-established relationships with the industry’s premier manufacturers.
 They also purchase siding in large quantities, allowing for even further discounts that aren’t available to homeowners completing a once-in-a-lifetime project.

 Go Behind the Scenes on Twin Cities Seamless Steel Siding Installation:

 Here in the Twin Cities, we experience an extreme difference in temperatures throughout the seasons.
 This means that siding shrinks in the winter months and expands during the summer months.
 This makes it imperative that the correct amount of siding spacing is used during installation.
 Bear in mind that the proper levels can vary by material used.